DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 For the confirmation mail to be sent, we need to create a new API dependency of the Email service, design an Integration Service and map the input parameters.

-- Create a new API dependency, create the Integration Service and map the parameters: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-service-integration/
+- Create a new API dependency, create the Integration Service and map the parameters: [Learning Center | Design service integration](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-service-integration/)

-- With this, we are done modelling our changes and we can commit everything to the Git repository, just as with any other artifact in the Workbench: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-service-integration/#step-5-commit-and-push-changes
+- With this, we are done modelling our changes and we can commit everything to the Git repository, just as with any other artifact in the Workbench: [Learning Center | Commit and push changes](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-service-integration/#step-5-commit-and-push-changes)

 #### Implement your changes
 To continue with the implementation, you can choose any IDE of your choice.
 For this lab, we set up Microsoft Visual Studio Code for you.